grimme-lab/xtb_docs/source/gfnff.rst

   |                  Version 1.0.1                  |
    -------------------------------------------------

-Additional torsion potential for diphenylacetylene like systems
+Additional torsion potential for diphenylacetylene-like systems
 ----------------------------------------------------------------

-An additional torsion potential for rotations around triple bonded carbons is added to the GFN-FF total energy.
+An additional torsion potential for rotations around triple-bonded carbons is added to the GFN-FF total energy.
 The potential is calculated according to

 .. math::
   E_\text{cctors} = -\frac{E_\text{ref}}{2} \cdot \cos (2 \cdot \phi ) + \frac{E_\text{ref}}{2}